seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And, for an onset, Titus, to advance
 Thy name and honourable family,
 Lavinia will I make my empress,
-Rome’s royal mistress, mistress of my heart,
+Rome's royal mistress, mistress of my heart,
 And in the sacred Pantheon her espouse:
 Tell me, Andronicus, doth this motion please thee?

 **TITUS ANDRONICUS**
 It doth, my worthy lord; and in this match
-I hold me highly honour’d of your grace:
+I hold me highly honour'd of your grace:
 And here in sight of Rome to Saturnine,
 King and commander of our commonweal,
-The wide world’s emperor, do I consecrate
+The wide world's emperor, do I consecrate
 My sword, my chariot and my prisoners;
-Presents well worthy Rome’s imperial lord:
+Presents well worthy Rome's imperial lord:
 Receive them then, the tribute that I owe,
-Mine honour’s ensigns humbled at thy feet.
+Mine honour's ensigns humbled at thy feet.

 **SATURNINUS**
 Thanks, noble Titus, father of my life!